-Langport & Somerton Rotarians welcome Michael Eavis CBE to the Club.
+Langport & Somerton Rotarians welcomed Michael Eavis CBE to the Club.

-Langport & Somerton Rotary Club is delighted to announce that Michael Eavis CBE, the founder and organiser of Glastonbury Festival, is attending the Club on Thursday 30th March at 6.30pm at The Langport Arms.
+Langport & Somerton Rotary Club was delighted to welcome Michael Eavis CBE, the founder and organiser of Glastonbury Festival, on Thursday 30th March for a Dinner followed by a Q&A Session MC'd by our own Rupert Cox.

 Charity Summer Ball